 The power of the elbow

-Here’s why I like giving, and my clients like receiving, ischemic compression with the elbow as a primary tool:
+Here’s why I like using the elbow as a massage tool:

 The elbow is versatile.
 From pointy sharp for laser-like precision, to round and broad like a lacrosse ball, the elbow can unlock the trickiest bundles of connective tissue and open up the smallest pressure points.
 Its 180-degree range of motion combined with its location close to the trunk of the body allow the therapist to use different angles and bodyweight to create just the right amount of pressure.